-Fig. 4 shows the remarkable agreement between the interferometric and asteroseismic radii.
-In addition to 16 Cyg A and B, we also include five stars for which Huber et al. (2012b) determined interferometric and asteroseismic radii using the same method (see their fig. 7).
-The agreement for 16 Cyg A and B is within 1σ and at an \sim 2 per cent level, which makes this the most precise independent empirical test of asteroseismic scaling relations yet.
+Figure 4 shows the remarkable agreement between the interferometric and asteroseismic radii.
+In addition to 16 Cyg A and B we also include five stars for which Huber et al. (2012a) determined interferometric and asteroseismic radii using the same method (see their Figure 7).
+The agreement for 16 Cyg A and B is within 1σ and at a ~2% level, which makes this the most precise independent empirical test of asteroseismic scaling relations yet.
 However, further studies are still needed, particularly of stars that are significantly different from the Sun, to robustly test the validity of the scaling relations.